Adam-Randall/prog-image-storage/README.md

 ## Prog Image Storage Microservice

 This is a Ruby Grape Rest API application.
 It allows consumers to upload images to the cloud and convert the images based on request_url type.
-See [here](https://github.com/Adam-Randall/prog-image-storage/blob/master/CHALLENGE.md)for related questions
+See [here](https://github.com/Adam-Randall/prog-image-storage/blob/master/QUESTIONS.md) for related questions

 ### Run Locally